 3 DAYS FROM $1,299

 The Mediterranean.
 It’s arguably the most illustrious region in the world, which is why legions of devoted holidaymakers line its shores every summer.
-On this NEW Vantage voyage into the Mediterranean, we’ve curated the best destinations and cultural insights in Italy, Croatia, and the tiny island nation of Malta.
+On this NEW small ship ocean cruise into the Mediterranean with Vantage Deluxe World Travel, we’ve curated the best destinations and cultural insights in Italy, Croatia, and the tiny island nation of Malta.
 From Venice to Rome, you’ll discover Adriatic delights such as the Dalmatian Islands and the arid, romantic region of Puglia.
 Furthermore, this journey also circumnavigates Sicily, showcasing three of its most fascinating cities.
 And while it’s part of Italy, you’ll soon discover why Sicily is a world away from the mainland.

 Spend some time in Venice and Rome, soaking in the iconic architecture, the cinematic ambiance, and the food!
-Your home aboard the 5-star Ocean Odyssey offers unparalleled amenities and service, enriching lectures, and cuisine when you’re not exploring onshore.
-Make use of the paddleboards and swimming platform during your downtime.
+Designed with just 77 cabins onboard – including a landmark 15 solo cabins – the 5-star Ocean Odyssey seamlessly blends opulent luxury with intimate cultural discoveries.
+Our ship’s small size also lets you navigate to exclusive ports larger ships can’t reach, with some tendering where you will be required to have the physical agility to maneuver getting on and off of tenders/Zodiac boats.
+After a day of portside exploration, relax onboard with a refreshing swim in the top-deck infinity pool, a pampering spa treatment, or a delicious meal cooked over a hot-rock grill.
 Have our Concierge make a reservation for you at the spa.
 You’ll be picture-ready in no time for these glamorous ports of call.
 Add on extensions to Florence and Stresa & the Italian Lakes for the ultimate, Italian experience.
 Discover the Mediterranean and live la dolce vita with Vantage!

 Discover the Italian Lakes on this thrilling and compact extension into one of the most illustrious regions of the world just oozing with showbiz appeal.
 Along the shores of Lake Como, absorb the scenery, staggering cliffsides, and natural beauty that draws both filmmakers and the famous, including the likes of George Clooney, Madonna, Richard Branson, and more.
 But you won’t need to be a celebrity to enjoy the finer things — this extension is chock-full of them.
 Embark on a private Borromean Islands tour, and stay in a hotel overlooking gorgeous Lake Maggiore.
 And discover Milan, the centerpiece of the Italian fashion world.
 Don’t miss this scenic and unforgettable journey through the best of Italy’s lakes!